 If you are planning the visit you need to be aware of border control: Gibraltar is part of the EU but not part of the Schengen Area so you will have to show your national ID documents, if you’re a citizen of the EU, and/or your passport, if you’re not, (children included).

-You can reach the place by plane, boat and through La Linea de la Concepcion (the neighbouring city, part of the Spanish province of Cadiz) by your own car, by car hire, by bus or even by bike as it is very close, just a few kilometres.
+You can reach the place by plane, boat and through La Linea de la Concepcion (the neighbouring city, part of the Spanish province of Cadiz) by your own car, though a car hire Gibraltar service, by bus or even by bike as it is very close, just a few kilometres.
 Once there the best way to move around is walking as parking on less than 7 square kilometres of territory is not easy.

 You won’t have to worry about money exchange as Euros are widely accepted.
 Language is not a problem either as nearly everyone speaks English and Spanish.

 First thing to see in Gibraltar: Main Street

 We recommend to start your journey by Casemates Square, a big open space of military origin with a big selection of places to drink and dine.